martindevans/martindevans.me/_posts/2015-02-27-Drawing-Stuff-On-Other-Stuff-With-Deferred-Screenspace-Decals.md

 The traditional way to do decals is to build a mesh which conforms to the surface you want to the texture drawn on, and then to draw the decal onto that.
 The hard part here is extracting the appropriate mesh once you know where you want your decal, after that you can just render the decal however you render any other texture mapped object.
 There's a pretty good [overview](http://blog.wolfire.com/2009/06/how-to-project-decals/) of this technique over at wolfire.

-The advantages of this technique is that you don't need any changes to the rendering pipeline.
-Whatever system you're currently using can be used to render your decals just the same as anything else.
+The advantage of this technique is that you don't need any changes to the rendering pipeline; whatever system you're currently using can be used to render your decals just the same as anything else.
 The disadvantage, of course, if that extracting those surface meshes is pretty complex and you have to keep a load of decal geometry around for as long as your decals live.
-Also surfaces very close together tend to suffer from [Z-Fighting](https://en.wikipedia.org/wiki/Z-fighting), you can't get much closer together than *an exactly conforming mesh in exactly the same place* and so you have to carefully tune depth biases to prevent flickering.
+Furthermore surfaces very close together tend to suffer from [Z-Fighting](https://en.wikipedia.org/wiki/Z-fighting) and you can't get much closer together than *an exactly conforming mesh in exactly the same place* and so you have to carefully tune fiddly depth biases to prevent flickering.

 ### Megatexture

 A megatexture is a way to draw one vast texture over your entire world, initially made famous by [Rage](https://en.wikipedia.org/wiki/Rage_(video_game)) and [John Carmack](https://en.wikipedia.org/wiki/John_Carmack).
 There's an interesting side effect to this; there's a unique bit of texture for every bit of geometry in your game.
 So if you want to draw something on top of a piece of geometry you can just edit the megatexture.
 [Planetary Annihilation](http://www.uberent.com/pa/) uses this effect so when there's an explosion mark drawn on the ground it's just drawn into the megatexture and then stays there *forever*.

-The advantages here are pretty obvious, you just chuck something into your megatexture and you're done and even better the decal is there forever!
+The advantages here are pretty obvious, you just draw something into your megatexture and you're done and even better the decal is there forever!
 The disadvantage, however, is that you have to use megatextures.
 I'm not saying that megatextures are bad but they're complicated to implement and rarely used.

 ### Deferred Screen Space Decals

-Screen space decals are an approach that only works in a deferred renderer, this would be a pretty big disadvantage if that didn't describe basically every modern renderer in existence (including the one I use, which is all I really care about)!
+Screen space decals are an approach that only works in a [deferred renderer](https://en.wikipedia.org/wiki/Deferred_shading), this would be a pretty big disadvantage if that didn't describe basically *every modern renderer in existence* (including the one I use, which is all I really care about)!

 With a deferred renderer when you draw an object you don't draw out the finished image to the screen, instead you draw out information about the object to each pixel.
 Things like surface texture colour, depth, normal and shininess all get written into a texture called the GBuffer.
 Once the GBuffer is complete you follow that up with a series of passes which process the GBuffer information into a finished image.
-Screen space decals fit into the middle of this pipeline - they modify the GBuffer and change the data written there.
+Screen space decals fit right into the middle of this pipeline - they modify the GBuffer and change the data written there.
 Before and after that it's just a normal deferred rendering pipeline.

 ## So How Do They Work?